neomatrix369/AIE7-Demo-Day-Project/docs/gap-analysis-feature.md

 # Gap Analysis Dashboard & Recommendations Engine

-**Implementation Complete - August 2024**
+**Enhanced Implementation Complete - August 2024**

 ## 🎯 Overview

-The Gap Analysis Dashboard is a comprehensive new feature that provides intelligent content gap detection and prioritized actionable recommendations for corpus improvement.
-Built using non-ML rule-based algorithms, it seamlessly integrates into the existing experiment workflow.
+The Gap Analysis Dashboard is a comprehensive feature that provides intelligent content gap detection and prioritized actionable recommendations for corpus improvement.
+Now fully domain-agnostic with practical improvement strategies, it works with any dataset and includes role-specific recommendations with rich text formatting support.

 ## ✅ Features Implemented